Varadraj75/EcoVisionAI/replit.md

    - Monthly water usage (Liters)
    - Monthly carbon footprint (kg CO₂)
 4. After saving (or skipping), redirected to dashboard showing consumption analytics
+5. Dashboard displays user's monthly baseline targets with daily averages
-5. Can navigate to predictions, eco-routes, or AI assistant via sidebar
+6. Can navigate to predictions, eco-routes, or AI assistant via sidebar
-6. Consumption profile data persists in PostgreSQL database
+7. Consumption profile data persists in PostgreSQL database and updates across all pages
-7. All historical data from Kaggle datasets available for analytics
+8. All historical data from Kaggle datasets available for analytics